One Port Macquarie group, three sets of books: aged care, construction, and a holiday park your ERP can't see

 Exactly what you get

 A group ERP that consolidates your Port Macquarie aged-care, construction, and tourism arms into one P&L while each keeps its own workflow.
 Funded-care receivables align to Home Care Package and NDIS cycles, construction runs proper job costing, and the holiday park's occupancy revenue lands in the same ledger.
-It pairs naturally with custom CRM (Customer Relationship Management) development for client and resident records, accounting software for the underlying ledger, and business intelligence dashboards for the group view your board actually wants.
+It pairs naturally with custom CRM (Customer Relationship Management) development for client and resident records, accounting software for the underlying ledger, and business intelligence (BI) dashboards for the group view your board actually wants.

 How to choose a developer in Port Macquarie